Make Your Home Greener, Happier, and Healthier

 Even those with brown thumbs can find harmony with nature.
-So many plants are drought resistant, do well in shade - simply said there are many plants that are hard to kill.
+So many plants are drought resistant, do well in the shade—and simply said there are many plants that are hard to kill.
 With a little homework, everyone can find the perfect plant for their space.
-Ask your nursery specialist what is right for your space.
-Be sure and tell them what conditions you have in your home and they will guide you.
+When in doubt, ask your nursery specialists, and be sure to describe what conditions you have in your home and they will guide you.

-Anything and everything from orchids to fiddle-leaf fig (or ficus) trees can be used to brighten your home depending on space and light, according to Dan Moynihan.
-We asked Dan, formerly the floral designer for Ralph Lauren’s personal home the POLO and the Hermes flagship stores in New York, for some of his recommendations.
-Ficus, Australian tree ferns and pencil cactus happen to be his favorite larger pieces (pencil cactus can not be used around pets).
-They need a lot of light, and watering varies on the tree.
-As far as small plants go, for low light areas orchids are a perfect choice.
-They do not like direct light, and need very little watering.
-They are also, depending on where you buy them, affordable.
-Maidenhair ferns, soft, great texture, a very sweet plant and one of his favorites as well.
-They need a little more care.
+Anything and everything from orchids to fiddle-leaf fig (or ficus) trees can be used to brighten your home depending on space and light, according to Dan Moynihan, the former floral designer for Ralph Lauren’s personal home, the Polo and Hermes flagship stores in New York.
+Dan offered some of his recommendations over healthiest plants to have in your home.
+Ficus, Australian Tree Ferns and Pencil Cactus happen to be his favorite larger pieces (note that Pencil Cactus cannot be used around pets).
+They both need a lot of light, and watering varies on the tree.
+As far as small plants go, for low light areas Orchids are a perfect choice.
+They’re not keen on direct light exposure, and need very little watering.
+They are also, depending on where you buy them, quite affordable.
+Maidenhair Ferns, with its soft texture, is a very sweet plant and one of his favorites as well.
+They just need a little more care.
 These are just a few offerings from Dan, we can revisit this in future posts if there are questions.

-Bringing nature into your home can make you happier, and healthier as well.
-Your plants, and the containers they go in are design features as well.
-Large, small and medium pieces can be used throughout the home to brighten each and every space.
+Bringing nature into your home can definitely make you happier, and healthier.
+Your plants and the containers they go in are also part of the design features for your home.
+Large, small, and medium pieces can be used throughout the home to elevate each and every space.